 Both XARELTO® and aspirin help prevent serious blood clots from forming and growing—but they work in different ways:

-• XARELTO® slows your body's ability to clot by selectively blocking one of the clotting factors found in your blood—an enzyme called Factor Xa ("10a").
+- XARELTO® slows your body's ability to clot by selectively blocking one of the clotting factors found in your blood—an enzyme called Factor Xa ("10a").

-• Aspirin is an antiplatelet blood thinner that works by helping to keep platelets (which are pieces of blood cells) from sticking together and forming blood clots.
+- Aspirin is an antiplatelet blood thinner that works by helping to keep platelets (which are pieces of blood cells) from sticking together and forming blood clots.

-XARELTO® for People With PAD
+XARELTO® for people with PAD

-almost85%Did not have
+Almost85%did not have a

-event after vascular intervention*
+leg event after vascular

 Significantly reduces hospitalizations and additional procedures after vascular intervention.